effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Monitor

 Don't work primarily on your notebook monitor for ergonomic reasons.
 Get an external display.

-Our requirements:
+Our requirements for an external display:

 - _27" to 30" diagonal_.
 Not too small and not too big.
 Your workspace should fit on one full-screen.
 - _No ultra-wide_.
 Use a popular aspect ratio, so others can see your full screen when screen sharing.